launchableinc/hands-on-lab/HANDSON4.md

 ## Move `launchable subset` command to primary

-In this part, change launchable subset command from worker node to primary node and pass the subset id to workers from primary instead of the test session.
+In this part, move `launchable subset` command from worker node to primary node and pass the subset id to workers from primary instead of the test session.

 TODO(Konboi): explain split subset